The effect of boundary conditions on mixing of 2D Potts models at discontinuous phase transitions: Sub-exponential mixing with symmetry-breaking boundary

 \subsection{Dobrushin boundary conditions}

-In this section, we consider mixing time of Swendsen--Wang with boundary conditions that have free boundary conditions on a subset of $\partial \Lambda$ and red boundary conditions elsewhere.
-While \S\ref{sec:slow-mixing} demonstrates that such boundary conditions can induce slow mixing by respecting the order-disorder phase symmetry, the analysis in this section will be restricted to boundary conditions with a single order-disorder interface, inducing sub-exponential mixing.
+In this section, we consider the mixing time of Swendsen--Wang dynamics with boundary conditions that are free on a subset of~$\partial \Lambda$ and red elsewhere.
+While \S\ref{sec:slow-mixing} demonstrates that such boundary conditions can induce a slow mixing (at least $\exp(c n)$) by respecting the order-disorder phase symmetry, this section will establish that the mixing time is faster (at most $\exp(n^{1/2+o(1)})$) under boundary conditions that have a single order-disorder interface.

 Define a general class of \emph{order-disorder Dobrushin boundary conditions}, whose FK representation is wired on one connected boundary arc and free elsewhere.
 Let $a_n,b_n$ be two distinct points on $\partial \Lambda_{n,n}$.
 For marked boundary points $(a_n,b_n)$, FK Dobrushin boundary conditions are those that are wired on the clockwise (starting from the origin) arc $(a_n,b_n)$ and free on $(b_n,a_n)$.